Is your bearded dragon sick, and you’re worried it might die?

 Once you identify the symptoms, you are far more likely to be able to save your pet.

-Others, like an infection or parasites, might require a trip to the veterinarian for testing and medication to heal your pet.
+Infection or parasites might require a trip to the veterinarian for testing and medication to heal your pet.

 If you are at a loss of what to do or what the issue might be, it is always a good idea to contact your veterinarian and get their advice and evaluation.